 Life is unpredictable.
 Of course, you already know this.
 But have you considered all the risks you currently face?
 Distracted drivers.
 People using social media to expose others' dirty laundry.
 Teen drivers, carpools, pets, parties, and even your occasional housekeeper are all examples of everyday risks.

 Our society is also more litigious than ever, and lawsuits are commonplace.
 So it isn't a question of whether something unexpected will happen, it's really a question of when, and how bad it will be.

 Many people only carry $100,000 of liability coverage.
 It sounds like a lot of money, and it is!
 But, when you're talking about serious injury, especially if multiple people are involved, $100,000 doesn't go very far when you consider medical bills, pain and suffering, lost wages, emotional distress, residual pain and scarring, and more.

 Umbrella coverage isn't just for high earners.
-It's for everyone, especially if you:
+It's for everyone

 - Own a home

 - Have retirement savings and other assets to protect

 - Entertain guests in your home

 - Host sleepovers, children's parties, carpool children or allow your teen to babysit

 - Serve on a volunteer board or participate in your HOA